adiomuizz/Content-Analysis-Using-SQL/README.md

 ## 📘 Full Project Description: Netflix Content Analysis Using SQL

-This project focuses on performing exploratory data analysis (EDA) on a Netflix dataset using SQL.
-The dataset contains detailed information about movies and TV shows available on Netflix, including metadata such as show ID, title, director, cast, release year, rating, genre, and descriptions.
+This project presents a comprehensive exploratory data analysis (EDA) on Netflix content using SQL.
+It leverages a publicly available dataset sourced from Kaggle, containing metadata of Netflix’s catalog of Movies and TV Shows.
+The analysis includes content classification, rating trends, genre popularity, and content contribution by country, to uncover meaningful insights for business and content strategy.

 ## 🧾 Table of Contents